-Douglas A. Hicks joined Colgate as provost and dean of the faculty in July 2012.
-He also holds an appointment as professor of religion.
+Douglas Hicks came to Colgate as provost and dean of the faculty in July 2012.
+He oversees the academic divisions

 (Jossey-Bass, 2010); With God on All Sides